Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the large family car segment and utilize the same 5-door wagon body style and the front wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Toyota-engineered powertrain under the hood, a 4-cylinder, 16-valves 160hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 170hp engine designed by Mazda.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, all the models observed together.
-That's the official data, while our visitors describe reliability of Toyota with an average rating of 4.6, and models under the Mazda badge with 4.4 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, at least on all of the models level.
+These are the official statistics, while our visitors describe reliability of Toyota with an average rating of 4.6, and models under the Mazda badge with 4.4 out of 5.
 Independent research findings rank Avensis as average reliability-wise, and 6 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Avensis rank it on average as 5.0 out of 5, exactly the same as the other one.

 Performance & Fuel economyMazda is undoubtly more agile, reaching 100km/h in 1 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 217 kilometers per hour, 3km/h less than the other car.
 When it comes to fuel economy the winner has to be Mazda 6, averaging around 8.2 liters of fuel per 100 kilometers (34 mpg), in combined cycle.
 We can't ignore that 17% difference compared to Avensis.